Title

 To reimburse students who travel for Minneapolis Colleges benefit (state), to manage those travel costs and provide clear direction of allowable costs and procedures.

-All in-state travel requires verbal prior approval from the CLR fund department authorizing payment for said travel and all out-of-state travel requires written prior approval by an employee who has delegated authority to approve out-of-state travel prior to any travel and the actual incurrence of expenses.
-Written authorizations are retained locally for audit purposes.
+All in-state travel requires verbal approval from the department authorizing payment for said travel and all out-of-state travel requires written prior approval by the President to approve out-of-state travel prior to the event and/or the actual incurrence of expenses.
+Authorizations are retained locally for audit purposes.

-Authorized travel is when it can be reasonably determined that the:
+Travel may be authorized when it can be reasonably determined that:

-• Cost of the travel and absence from work will be offset by benefits accruing to Minnesota State Colleges and Universities.
+• The cost of the travel and absence from work/stud will be offset by benefits accruing to the College.

-• Travel relates to activities which do not have as their purpose the advancement of a political party, a political candidate, or a religious denomination.
+• The travel relates to activities which do not have as their purpose the advancement of a political party, a political candidate, or a religious denomination.

-Travel without prior authorization is allowed in the following circumstances:
+Travel without prior authorization is only allowed in the following circumstances:

 Part 5.
 Maximum Use of Financial Resources

-Travel costs should take into consideration any financial decisions made such as:
+When applicable, Travel arrangements should take into consideration the following financial considerations:

 • Students authorized to travel leaving a day early to take advantage of a lower airfare.